Awen Guttenbeil: Warriors

 It was not until 2002 that Guttenbeil finally played in his first Test match for New Zealand.
 Guttenbeil played at second-row forward in the Warriors' 2002 NRL Grand Final loss to the Sydney Roosters.
 He went on to become one of the longest serving Warriors, playing eleven seasons with the club and became the second player to ever receive a testimonial from the club, the first being Stacey Jones.
 Guttenbeil was also the only player in the club's history to have a playing jersey designed for him.
 He went on to play in ten Test matches for the Kiwis, playing his last in 2005.

 Castleford

-Guttenbeil signed with the Castleford Tigers (Heritage № 866) for the 2006 season, expecting to play in the Super League.
+Guttenbeil signed with the Castleford Tigers for the 2006 season, expecting to play in the Super League.
 However Castleford Tigers were relegated, leaving doubts about Guttenbeils future.
 He decided to uphold his contract and help the Tigers seek promotion.
 He moved to England to join the club as a player and assistant coach to Terry Matterson Guttenbeil played in the National League One Grand Final in 2007 and scored 2 tries to help promote Castleford back to the Super League.
 In 2008 he was named one of the clubs co-captains, alongside Brent Sherwin.
 Guttenbeil decided to retire after the 2008 season.
 In 2008 Guttenbeil again played for Tonga, competing in the 2008 World Cup where he captained the squad in the game against New Zealand.